MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-management-disciplines.md

 ### Indirectly connected mode

-- When you deploy Arc-enabled SQL Managed Instance indirectly connected mode, there is no direct connection to Azure.
+- When you deploy Arc-enabled SQL Managed Instance indirectly connected mode, there's no direct connection to Azure.
 At least once per month, you must upload metadata about the instance to Azure for inventory and billing purposes.
 For more information about this, see [Azure Arc data services data collection and reporting](/azure/azure-arc/data/privacy-data-collection-and-reporting).

 - When you when plan to deploy an instance in indirectly connected mode, consider how to upload logs and metadata about the instance from the cluster to Azure.
 Consider how to automate this process.
 For more information, see [Upload logs to Azure Monitor](/azure/azure-arc/data/upload-logs?tabs=windows).

 ## Design recommendations

 - Wherever possible, use the directly connected mode, because it makes monitoring through Azure easier.
-However, directly connected mode is not suitable for all scenarios.
+However, directly connected mode isn't suitable for all scenarios.
 For more information, see [Connectivity modes and requirements](/azure/azure-arc/data/connectivity).

 - Use Grafana and Kibana if your organization already uses these tools.
 Grafana and Kibana are open-source tools that are automatically deployed and integrated with deployments of Azure Arc-enabled SQL Managed Instance.